Amid COVID-19 surge, South Africa delays reopening schools

 “Given the pressure experienced by the health system in the past few weeks, occasioned by increased COVID-19 infections which has led to the second wave, the council of education ministers in conjunction with the national coronavirus command council and Cabinet has taken the decision to delay the reopening of both public and private schools,” said basic education deputy minister Reginah Mhaule.

-The department has not released statistics of how many teachers or students have succumbed to COVID-19, two teachers are confirmed to have died recently during the marking of last year’s examination.
+The department has not released statistics of how many teachers or students have succumbed to COVID-19, but two teachers are confirmed to have died recently during the marking of last year’s examination.

 “Some of our markers have passed away, while others withdrew from marking due to fear and anxiety, but also because some of their own family members have tested positive,” said Mhauli.